Recording studio as an instrument: 1970s–2010s

+Producer Conny Plank was cited as creating "a world in sound using the studio as an instrument" producing bands such as Can, Cluster, Neu!, Kraftwerk and Ultravox amongst many others, the studio was seen as an integral part of the music.

 Jamaican producer Lee "Scratch" Perry was noted for his 70s reggae and dub productions, recorded at his Black Ark studio.
 David Toop commented that "at its heights, Perry's genius has transformed the recording studio" into "virtual space, an imaginary chamber over which presided the electronic wizard, evangelist, gossip columnist and Dr. Frankenstein that he became."

 From the late 1970s onward, hip hop production has been strongly linked to the lineage and technique of earlier artists who used the studio as an instrument.
 Jazz critic Francis Davis identified early hip-hop DJs, including Afrika Bambaataa and Grandmaster Flash, as "grassroots successors to Phil Spector, Brian Wilson, and George Martin, the 1960s producers who pioneered the use of the recording studio as an instrument in its own right."

 Beginning in the 1980s, musicians associated with the genres dream pop and shoegazing made innovative use of effects pedals and recording techniques to create ethereal, "dreamy" musical atmospheres.
 The English-Irish shoegazing band My Bloody Valentine, helmed by guitarist-producer Kevin Shields, are often celebrated for their studio albums Isn't Anything (1988) and Loveless (1991).
 Writing for The Sunday Times, Paul Lester said Shields is "widely accepted as shoegazing's genius", with "his astonishing wall of sound, use of the studio as instrument and dazzling reinvention of the guitar making him a sort of hydra-headed Spector-Hendrix-Eno figure".

+Chuck Eddy writes that, as the CD era emerged in the late 1980s, pop-metal was the first musical style to exploit contemporary recording studio techniques for "an aesthetic advantage", citing Def Leppard's Hysteria (1987) as a pioneering example and Lita Ford's Stiletto (1990) as a similar case, as both albums feature incidental high tech "whooshes and wobbles and giggles and boinks".
+Similarly, Eddy cites Kix's Blow My Fuse (1988) as an album whose sonics embody a futuristic "digital disco" sound, with "dub-doctored Who synths" and a 'studiofied' production.

 American psychedelic rock band The Flaming Lips earned comparisons by critics to Brian Wilson's work when discussing their albums Zaireeka (1997) and The Soft Bulletin (1999), which were the results of extensive studio experimentation.
-When asked what instrument does he play, frontman Wayne Coyne simply stated "the recording studio".
+When asked what instrument he played, frontman Wayne Coyne simply stated "the recording studio".